 Maintaining airspace safety

-By 2020, one million unmanned aircraft systems will be flying in the sky over Germany.
+By 2025, around 450.000 unmanned aircraft systems will be flying in the sky over Germany.
 They must be safely integrated into the airspace.

 Future technology with great potential